harrkout/K8s_Docs/README.md

 <br />

-### Step 3: Create Mongo Express Extenral Service, along with a ConfigurationMap file, in which we'll add the database URL.
+### Step 3: Create Mongo Express Extenral Service, along with a ConfigurationMap file, in which we'll add the database URL

 <br />